 I have long been of the mind that some sort of business card or "card" should be on-hand at all times.
 Yes, it will probably end up in the trash - or will it?
 It completely depends on the situation of course.

 The key of all marketing is to stand out among your competitors.
 This is a fact.
 That is the entire point of advertising.
 So while I will, and do, design your basic business card, I prefer to offer something else.
 The situation does matter though.
 Does your business NEED an actual basic card? or can we have a little fun with it?

 I am a bit different because of what I do for a living.
-Mine cards are usually are odd-shaped or something utilitarian.
+My cards are usually are odd-shaped or something utilitarian.

-It got noticed.
+It gets noticed.
 AND THAT IS THE POINT!

-Case in point: My custom costume designer client.
+Case 2: My custom costume designer client.
 She is a talented creative that will make your dream/fantasy costume come to life.
 SO!
-Since these are custom, they are not cheap, inexpensive, poorly made costumes that you will find in one of those Halloween pop-up stores, so why would anyone think a basis business card would be appropriate for this?
+Since these are custom, they are not cheap, inexpensive, poorly made costumes that you will find in one of those Halloween pop-up stores, so why would anyone think a basic business card would be appropriate for this?

 I would say to look at your budget.
 Is there ANY room at all to explore something a little bit different?
 There is even just changing the card material to wood, plastic, rubber, recycled paper with seeds in it or even branded or carved leather!
 And so many more ways to have an affordable card that isn't just a basic one.

 jn designs, llc is here and ready to help you figure that out.